President: Patricia V. Wood

 He has two adult children, Adam and Lauren.
 Adam was diagnosed with PKAN when he was a teenager in 2007.

 Tifone earned an MBA from the University of Pittsburgh's Katz School of Business.
 He enjoys golfing, fishing and gardening.
-He also puts on a terrific golf marathon fundraiser for NBIA.

 Board of Trustees